thorn-lab/coronavirus_structural_task_force/README.md

 ## Why?

 We are methods developers in structural biology.
-During this time of crisis, we  decided to put or brains to where our hearts are.
+During this time of crisis, we decided to put our brains to where our hearts are.
 We hope this can make a (small) difference for the cure of COVID-19.

 ## Download for non-git users